 OVI, DUI, OWI, DWI: What’s The Difference?

-Drunk driving laws are driven by each individual state.
-The legal limit for drinking and driving in each state is .08 blood alcohol content (BAC).
+Drunk driving laws are determined by each individual state.
+The legal limit for drinking and driving in all 50 states is .08 blood alcohol content (BAC), with the exception of Utah, where it is .05.
 Aside from that fact, the name of the offense and other specifics in each state differ.

 Which charge did you receive?

 - OVI = Operating a Vehicle while Intoxicated